TheDataShed/eks-terraform-demo/README.md

 - AmazonEKSClusterPolicy
 - AmazonEKSServicePolicy

+### Security

+Security groups for the EKS cluster and worker nodes

 ### EKS

 The EKS cluster.
 An empty security group for the cluster.

+### Workers

+An autoscaling group that provisions worker nodes.

 ## Creating Your Cluster

 ### Deployment

+Currently the resources get deployed to the `us-east-1` region.
+This is what is set in the `global.tfvars` file.

 To deploy out the resources, simply run: